 The Heroine jeans are fitted to the waist with a straight, generous leg and a healthy turn up.
 We find these jeans incredibly flattering and comfortable.

 At the beginning of the class you’ll get to try on a calico toile to determine which size you should be going for.
 Then you we can determine if any fitting tweaks need to be made.

-This is an intermediate class so we ask that you are a competent sewer with a fair amount of dressmaking under your belt.
+This is an experienced class so we ask that you are a competent sewer with a fair amount of dressmaking under your belt.
 You don’t need to have made jeans before.